callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 !["Score Difference over Time"](./difference_between_cs_and_ds.png)

-The trendline proves to be flat, hovering around Score Difference of 0.50.
-This suggests Portnoy's scoring has remained consistent despite the underlying changes in how pizzeria's are selected.
+The trendline is effectively flat, hovering around Score Difference of 0.50.
+This suggests Portnoy's scoring has not become more generous.
+Instead, he has remained consistent in spite of underlying changes in how the pizzeria's are selected.

 ### Conclusion
+Dave Portnoy has been reviewing pizza almost every day since 2013.
+In this analysis, I showed any perceived changes in Portnoy's scoring likely stemmed from the way he and his team pick spots to review.
+And even when this bias was controlled for by comparing his scores with the Community Score, Dave Portnoy still demonstrated remarkable consistency.

-Dave Portnoy uploaded his first pizza review in 2013.
-He's gone on to review close to 2,000 pizza’s across the world.
-Remarkably, his scoring has remained consistent, relative to the Community Score.
-This is good news for us who use the OneBite App to find good pizzerias.
+This is good news for us who use the OneBite App to find good pizza.
 While you may not agree with Portnoy’s taste, you can be confident that a Portnoy 7.1 from 2016 should be close to the same as one from 2023.

 Plus, we can definitively ignore those pesky Youtube comments, but you are probably wiser than me and knew that already.